According to some writers, notably the authors of the Holy Blood

 de Cherisey and Gerard de Sede to each other confirm that the three

-were engaging in an out-and-out confidence trick, describing schemes
+were engaging in a confidence trick, describing schemes on how to

-on how to combat criticisms of their various allegations and how
+combat criticisms of their various allegations and how they would

-they would make-up new allegations to try and keep the whole thing
+make-up new allegations to try and keep the whole thing going -

-going - these letters (over 100 of them) are in the possession of
+these letters (over 100 of them) are in the possession of French

 Plantard and de Cherisey deposited a series of forged documents

-at the Bibliotheque Nationale (BN), in Paris during the 1960s.
+at the Bibliotheque Nationale, in Paris during the 1960s.
 Anyone

 who set out to research the 'Priory of Sion' would come across these

-fake documents at the BN.
-One of those researchers was Henry Lincoln.
+fake documents at the Bibliotheque Nationale.
+One of those researchers

-With such 'evidence' in hand, he persuaded the BBC's factual program
+was Henry Lincoln.
+With such 'evidence' in hand, he persuaded the

-'Chronicle' to make a series of documentaries.
-The BBC was willing
+BBC's factual program Chronicle to make a series of documentaries.

 The Priory of Sion was supposedly led by a Grand Master or Nautonnier.

-The list below is derived from "Les Dossiers Secrets d'Henri
+The following list of supposed Nautinniers is derived from "Les

 1. Jean de Gisors (1188-1220)